IIF Data Frequently Asked Questions

 You can find a downloadable version of the FAQ document, with screenshots of how to download our data here.

-We cover 41 emerging and frontier markets in Asia, Europe, Latin America, Middle East and North Africa (MENA) and Sub-Saharan Africa.
+We cover nearly 60 emerging and frontier markets in Asia, Europe, Latin America, the Middle East and North Africa (MENA) and Sub-Saharan Africa.
 Our Capital Flows Report includes 25 of these countries.
 A full listing of countries by region can be found by clicking on “Research” on the homepage, then clicking on “Regional and Country”, and selecting the region (see question 3b).

 Data series for some countries go as far back as 1978 if published by authorities.
 Meanwhile, forecasts are provided for up to two years beyond the current year.